UpperSideBand/TeaCozy/README.md

 # TeaCozy
 Tea Cozy Mockup

-In this project, I will create a fictional tea shop website on my own computer.
+In this project, I will create a fictional tea shop website.

 A design spec and image assets have been provided to help me along the way.